mksaraf/kubernetes-lab-tutorial/content/admin.md

 # Cluster Administration
-In this section we are going to deal with some advanced cluster admin tasks:
+In this section we are going to deal with some advanced cluster admin tasks.

    * [Cluster healing](#cluster-healing)
    * [Securing the Cluster](#securing-the-cluster)
    * [Scale the Control Plane](#scaling-the-control-plane)

-## Cluster healing
-In this section we'll walk through some fire drills and to understand how to operate with a running kubernetes cluster.
 To show the impact of the cluster on user applications, start a simple nginx deploy of three pods and the related service

     kubectl create -f nginx-deploy.yaml
     kubectl create -f nginx-svc.yaml